arrowhead-f/x509-profile/proposal.md

 }
 ```

-The `SubjectAltName` extension _must_ be used by all end entity certificates and _must_ identify at least one DNS name or IP address.
+The `SubjectAltName` extension _must_ be used by all end entity certificates and _must_ identify at least one DNS name, IP address or other relevant identifier useful for contacting the certificate owner.
 The extension _must_ also be used for CA certificates that handles CSRs directly via network application interfaces.
-Use of the `IssuerAltName` is _optional_.
+Use of the `IssuerAltName` is _not recommended_.
 Both extensions _should_ be marked as non-critical.

+__Security recommendation__.
+All names appearing in a `SubjectAltName` extension _should_ be randomized, by which we mean that every name is formulated such that an adversary can derive as little information as possible from it.
+In the case of an IP address, this means that a larger address space is preferred (e.g. 10.0.0.0/8 rather than 192.168.0.0/16) and that addresses are assigned randomly rather than sequentially.
+In the case of DNS names, this means that no serially assigned identifiers are used and that no human-readable descriptors of sensitive places or things are part of the name.
+See Section 7 for a discussion about the use of DNS in the context of Arrowhead.

 The __Name Constraints__ extension makes it possible for a CA to restrict the set of values allowed for the `subject` and `SubjectAltName` fields in issued certificates.
-The extension _may_ be used.
+The extension _should not_ be used.
 It _must_ be marked as critical if used.
 Please refer to RFC 5280 Section 4.2.1.10 for more details.

 #### 2.1.9.5 CRL Extensions

 The CRL extensions facilitate a mechanism for revoking certificates that are still valid and distributing information about those revocations.
-These extensions _should not_ be used to facilitate the revocation of on-On-Boarding, Device, System and Operator certificates.
+These extensions _should not_ be used to facilitate the revocation of On-Boarding, Device, System and Operator certificates.
 They _may_ be used for revoking certificates of the other profiles.

 Eclipse Arrowhead comes with its own certificate revocation procedure via its _Certificate Authority_ system.